 If you already study Arabic you’ll be aware that dialects tend to differ from country to country, and sometimes from town to town.
 Most students learn Modern Standard Arabic (MSA or fusha), which you’ll read in the media, official documents and the Qu’ran, however this is not as commonly spoken on the street.

-The Levantine dialect (the Arabic spoken in Lebanon, Jordan, Palestine, and parts of Iraq) is one of the most useful dialects to learn.
-‘Amiya’, as it is referred to locally, is easier to learn than MSA or other dialects such as Moroccan.
+The Levantine dialect (the Arabic spoken in Lebanon, Jordan, Palestine and Syria) is one of the most useful dialects to learn.
+‘Amiyya’, as it is referred to locally, is easier to learn than MSA or other dialects such as Moroccan.
 It is also a dialect that is widely understood by the Arabic-speaking community, so learning a little would allow you to communicate with people of most backgrounds across the Middle East.

 Most people have heard of the more iconic attractions like Petra and the Dead Sea (which are AMAZING), but the country offers so much beyond the major tourist sites.
 First of all, Jordan is a relatively small country.
 This makes travel outside of the city by the (awesome) bus system or by car super easy, as you can get from Amman all the way down to the Red Sea in 4 hours.